datacamp-content-public/courses-categorical-data-analysis-in-python-simon-tschoeke/slides/chapter_1_f0d972138e8911bea6c58ca8a219ecae.md

 ```

 `@part1`
+measures correlation between two binary variables
-- can take one of two possible values
+can take one of two possible values

+2 ways to calculate **Phi**

-- represented as 2x2 contingency table
+1. directly from frequency counts in a 2x2 contingency table

+2. using **Chi2** statistic

 `@part2`